You travel. You see. You experience. And you understand.

 Remember to take along items of daily personal use for e.g. camera, sun and reading glasses, binoculars, comfortable walking shoes, thick socks, hat, rain coat or umbrella (during rainy season) and prescription medicines.

-Free baggage allowance is 44 pounds on most domestic flights overseas.
-Please contact airlines for their current policies.
+Free Baggage: Please contact airlines for their current policies.
+Visit their website/s.

 Do not take bright colors clothing.
 Clothing should be Khaki or soft similar colors.
-Dress in layers so that you could remove or add when required depending upon weather, hiking shoes and sandals, bathing suites, back-pack, Rucksack bottled / mineral water, snacks, towels, tissue papers, paper napkins, toiletries, water proof bags, caps, mosquito repellents, body lotion, tooth brush and tooth paste, pads and pen to record your memories etc.
+Dress in layers so that you could remove or add when required depending upon weather, hiking shoes and sandals, bathing suites, back-pack, Rucksack, bottled / mineral water, snacks, towels, tissue papers, paper napkins, toiletries, water proof bags, caps, mosquito repellents, body lotion, tooth brush and tooth paste, pads and pen to record your memories.

 Dress casual.
 Take wash and wear.
 A formal dress or jacket for evenings is recommended.
 All hotels have laundry service.
 Refer to weather chart and take woolen clothing if required.
 You can buy some exotic clothing as you go along.